 e.
 Students anticipating absence because of participation in an eligible event shall make arrangements prior to their absence to make up any missed work.

 In providing a rich cultural education, MCLA recognizes that a total college experience extends beyond regularly scheduled instruction in a formal classroom or laboratory setting.
 There are a number of educational events or activities that occur outside these settings (e.g., concerts, plays, field trips, etc.) which are an important part of the student's liberal arts education.
 Attendance at out-of-class events may present hardship for some college students, especially those with jobs and families.
 Therefore, reasonable accommodations shall be made for all students with respect to such events, with the following provisions:

 a.
 Instructors may schedule out-of-class experiences as they deem necessary to achieve the purposes and goals of the course for which the event is scheduled.
 Students should be given the option of attending the out-of-class experience or their regularly scheduled classes.

 b.
 Insofar as possible, all out-of-class events at which student attendance is expected are to be included on the course syllabus.
 In any event, reasonable advance notice of such expected attendance must be given.

 c.
 If the out-of-class event is an exam, the student may opt to take the exam at another time.
 This other time shall be mutually agreeable to the instructor and the student and must be arranged prior to the original exam date.

 d.
-Students for whom attendance at any such event will constitute a hardship with scheduled classes, family or employment responsibilities shall be granted an opportunity to complete an equivalent alternative assignment to meet the course requirements without penalty.
+Students for whom attendance at any such event will constitute a hardship with scheduled classes and/or family or employment responsibilities, shall be granted an opportunity to complete an equivalent alternative assignment to meet the course requirements without penalty.